 Your chosen university

-The first place you should look to find scholarships is your chosen uni.
-If you know which university you're going to, take a look at their website and see what scholarships they offer (we also have scholarship information on our uni profile pages – find your uni here).
+The first place to look to find scholarships is your chosen uni.
+If you know where you’re going to study, take a look at their website and see what scholarships they offer.
+You might find they list scholarships or grants in partnership with other funders.

 External scholarship providers

-The Scholarship Hub is a free online database of all the scholarships available to UK students and includes those offered by universities as well as all the more general scholarships which are not related to a specific university.
-So even if you haven’t yet decided where you'll be going, this can be a good place to look and compare what’s on offer.
+The Scholarship Hub is your next stop.
+This is a free online database of all the scholarships available to UK or EU students, including university offerings as well as those from businesses, charities and other organisations.
+So even if you haven’t yet decided which uni you’ll be going to, the Hub is a good place to look and compare what’s on offer.

 New scholarships are being created all the time and they're not only offered to new students.
-There are scholarships for current students at both undergraduate and postgraduate level, so don’t just look once and stop.
-Keep an eye out throughout your studies and you could get a nice boost of extra cash in your pocket.
+There are scholarships for current students at both undergraduate and postgraduate level.
+Keep an eye out while you’re studying and you could be awarded some extra cash to support you along the way.